james-priest/james-priest.github.io/README.md

 ## Objective

-To find full-time, long-term employment at a large, dynamic company who's focus is cutting-edge technology and User Experience
+To find long-term employment at a large, dynamic company who's focus is UX and cutting-edge technology.

 ---